opendistro/for-elasticsearch-docs/docs/troubleshoot/index.md

 ## Dependency error during upgrade

 If you run `sudo yum upgrade` and receive a dependency error, Elasticsearch likely has a new minor version that the Open Distro for Elasticsearch plugins don't support yet.
+You can [install a specific, supported version of Elasticsearch](../install/plugins/#compatibility) to resolve the issue.

-Add the `--skip-broken` option to upgrade the rest of your system:
+A temporary solution is to add the `--skip-broken` option to upgrade the rest of your system:

 ```bash
 sudo yum upgrade --skip-broken